-For firefighters, they don't know what kind of experience awaits them each day.
-A group of firefighters from Colorado saved a bunch of puppies they thought were puppies, but later realized they couldn't have been more wrong about these animals.
+For firefighters, they have no idea what kind of rescue calls awaits them each day.
+A group of firefighters from Colorado thought they saved several puppies, but later realized they made a big mistake about these animals.

 1. A Normal Day For The Firefighters

-The firefighters at the Colorado Springs Fire Department have loyal servants for years, and as always, they were ready for any emergency.
-They had no idea that a single call would make this day totally different from a typical one though.
+The firefighters at the Colorado Springs Fire Department have been in service for years, and as always, they were ready for any emergency calls.
+Little did they know that a single call would make this day totally different from a typical one though.

 2. Emergency Call

-Their emergency hotline rang when they were talking about their past rescue experiences and what rescues may be waiting for them that day.
-A lady called for help because some animals were trapped.
-The firefighters got on the fire truck as fast as possible.
+Their emergency hotline suddenly rang when they were talking about their past rescue experiences and what rescues may come that day.
+A lady called for help because she saw some animals trapped.
+The firefighters got into their fire truck as fast as possible.

 3. Worrying About The Situation

-Saving animals is not as easy as it sounds.
-Animals can behave unexpectedly when they are in danger or stressed.
-Sometimes they stay calm, but most of the time they feel distressed and can become hysterical.
-Besides, the firefighters didn't even know what kind of animals were waiting for them.
-They set out in a cautious mood.
+Many people might think saving animals is easy, but in fact, that's not the case.
+Animals can behave unexpectedly when they are in danger.
+Sometimes they stay calm, but most of the time they feel distressed and can go hysterical.
+Besides, the firefighters didn't even know what kind of animals were trapped.
+They set out with caution.